3 main factors may cause ROI to fluctuate and what you can do to stabilise it

 When you thought of investing your money, the expected returns from investments probably impacted your decision.
 The rate of return on investment (ROI) is the ratio between investment and net income.
 ROIs are influenced by a variety of factors, such as portfolio, market, and economic conditions.

-What is return on investment (ROI)?
+What is the return on investment (ROI)?

-Return on investment or ROI can be confused with profits of an investment.
+Return on investment or ROI can be confused with the profits of an investment.
 The key distinction between profits and ROI is that ROI is concerned with the money you invest and the investment returns you receive based on the business's net profit.
 Profit is a metric used to assess a company's performance.

 Most investors will be looking for investments with the highest ROI, even though they should consider other factors, like dispersion of ROI and adjusting it with time.